switchupcb/disgo/_contribution/concepts/LOG.md

 # What is a Log?

 A **log** is a record that contains information about an application's runtime.

-Logs are useful for the development and debugging of a program.
+You use logs to develop and debug a program.

 _For more information, read [Logging (Software)](https://en.wikipedia.org/wiki/Logging_(software))._